perfsonar/docs/config_pscheduler_limits.rst

 attributes are owner ``root``, group ``pscheduler`` and permissions `0644`.

-The pScheduler server will automatically detect changes to the limit configuration and put them into effect upon the arrival of the first request that requires checking limits or 15 seconds, whichever is longer.
+pScheduler server automatically detect changes to the limit configuration and put them into effect upon the arrival of the first request that requires checking limits or 15 seconds, whichever is longer.
 Changes to the limit file are noted in the pScheduler log